-- An HOD may, in consultation with the Executive Dean or his/her delegated authority in accordance with a list of exemptions approved by the Executive Dean, grant exemption from and award a credit for a module, of which the content of the module was at least 80% the same, to students on the grounds that they have passed a relevant module at the University or at another accredited higher education institution. - 8.2 Exemption from and awarding of credit for modules, as stipulated in AR 8.1, may not be granted for more than half the number of modules required in an undergraduate programme in which exemption and recognition are requested.
+- 8.1 An HOD may, in consultation with the Executive Dean or their delegated authority, in accordance with a list of exemptions approved by the Executive Dean, grant exemption from and award a credit for a module of which the content of the module was at least 80% the same, to students on the grounds that they have passed a relevant module at the University or at another accredited higher education institution.
+Applications for exemptions must be submitted during the registration period. - 8.2 Exemption from and awarding of credits for modules, as stipulated in AR 8.1, may not be granted for more than half the number of NQF credits required in an undergraduate programme in which exemption and recognition are requested.
 A faculty may determine rules and regulations in this regard in agreement with the existing Faculty Rules and Regulations, and subject to approval by Senate.
-At least half the number of semester modules, including the exit-level modules where appropriate, should be passed at the University for the University to award the diploma or confer the degree.
-The Executive Dean or his/her delegated authority concerned, in consultation with the Registrar, may give permission to the student (for legitimate reasons) to complete such exit-level module(s) at another HEI in South Africa, or abroad in accordance with the academic record/transcript concerned.
-For the purposes of this sub-regulation, a year module counts as two semester modules, and one term module counts as half a semester module.

-- 8.3 Only in exceptional circumstances may the Executive Dean or his/her delegated authority grant exemption from an exit-level or semester core module that has been passed at another institution or in another programme. - 8.4 Exemption from or credit for a module may only be granted for one further programme in addition to the programme in which the module was originally completed.
+At least half the number of NQF credits at the exit-level, should be passed at the University, for UJ to award the diploma or confer the degree.
+The Executive Dean or their delegated authority concerned, in consultation with the Registrar, may give permission to the student (for legitimate reasons) to complete such exit-level module(s) at another HEI in South Africa, or abroad in accordance with the academic record/transcript concerned. - 8.3 Only in exceptional circumstances may the Executive Dean or their delegated authority grant exemption from an exit-level or a semester core module that has been passed at another institution or in another programme.